MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Setting_Up_and_Running_Functional_Tests.md

 ## Lab overview

 [Selenium](http://www.seleniumhq.org/) is a portable open source software-testing framework for web applications.
-It has the capability to operate on almost every operating system.
-It supports all modern browsers and multiple languages including .NET (C#), Java.
+It can operate on almost every operating system.
+It supports all modern browsers and multiple languages, including .NET (C#) and Java.

-In this lab, you will learn how to execute Selenium test cases on a C# web application, as part of the Azure DevOps Release pipeline.
+This lab will teach you how to execute Selenium test cases on a C# web application as part of the Azure DevOps Release pipeline.

 ## Objectives

 After you complete this lab, you will be able to:

-- Configure a self-hosted Azure DevOps agent
+- Configure a self-hosted Azure DevOps agent.
-- Configure release pipeline
+- Configure the release pipeline.
-- Trigger build and release
+- Trigger build and release.
-- Run tests in Chrome and Firefox
+- Run tests in Chrome and Firefox.

 ## Estimated timing: 60 minutes